lucasd09/lucasd09/README.md

 ## My name is Lucas Dalan, I'm a student and developer
 - :night_with_stars: I live in BRASIL in Sao Paulo.
 - :mortar_board: I'm studying computer science at UNIVEM - Marília
-- :globe_with_meridians: My main goal is to work with Blockchain development, but I would love to work in disruptive projects

 ## Languages